dotnet-architecture/MNISTTensorCNTK/README.md

 # MNIST for ML Beginners using C#

 This sample is a very simple WPF application which recognizes hand-written digits using the pre-built MNIST convolutional model.
-The MNIST is Machine Learning's Hello World program.
+The MNIST problem is Machine Learning's Hello World program.

 MNIST is a simple computer vision dataset which consists of hand written digits like as shown below.